harryharrold/performance/FullText.md

 ## We start.

-Image: screen cap of http://www.agilemanifesto.org/
+Image: Something political, or possibly religious.

 Manifesto for Agile Software Development